vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 Once you set up a login within Travis-CI, you should be able to add your git repository to the list.

-Click on that small **+** button just beside **My repositories**.
+Click on that small **+** button just beside **My repositories** on Travis Home Page.
 It should list down your git repositories.
 If you cannot find it, try **Sync Account** once.

+Flip the repository on using the checkbox on the left.

-You can click on that small cog that denotes settings and you should be able to select when do you want to build.
+Click on the small cog that denotes settings and you should be able to select when do you want to build.

 Switch on **Build only if .travis.yml is present** option.

 Back at the project folder, add a file named `.travis.yml` to the project root folder with this content: